Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 A type-checking expression uses a type-checking operator `is` or `!is` and has an expression $E$ as a left-hand side operand and a type name $T$ as a right-hand side operand.
 A type-checking expression checks whether the runtime type of $E$ is a subtype of $T$ for `is` operator, or not a subtype of $T$ for `!is` operator.

-The type $T$ must be [runtime-available][Runtime-available types], otherwise it is a compiler error.
+The type $T$ must be [runtime-available][Runtime-available types], otherwise it is a compile-time error.

 > Note: in cases when the compile-time type of $E$ and type $T$ are statically known to be related by subtyping (e.g., $E$ has type `List<String>` and $T$ is `MutableList<String>`), we allow the type $T$ to include non-runtime-available components.